SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 (2)

-• Place dry yeast away from the kneading blade and kneading mounting shaft.
-If some of the yeast getting into it, bread may not rise well.
+- Place dry yeast away from the kneading blade and kneading mounting shaft.
+If some of the yeast gets into it, the bread may not rise well.

 (3) Placing ingredients Example